-Implementation of Mitigation Measure GHG-1 would mitigate project-generated GHG emissions through programmatic-level measures established through the Butte County CAP.
 The project's compliance with the applicable policies and measures in the CAP would in turn support County-wide efforts to meet statewide GHG emission reduction goals.
+Future development would not conflict with plans, policies or regulations adopted for the purpose of reducing GHG emissions.
+No impact would occur under this threshold.